microsoft/rushstack.io-website/pages/heft_tutorials/getting_started.md

     &nbsp;

-7. If you recall, our **package.json** file has a `"scripts"` section that specifies `"start": "node lib/start.js"`.
+8. If you recall, our **package.json** file has a `"scripts"` section that specifies `"start": "node lib/start.js"`.
 Let's try running the compiled code using `pnpm run`.

     ```shell
     # Invoke the "start" script from package.json
     $ pnpm run start

+    # If you have Rush installed, you can also use this slightly shorter equivalent
+    $ rushx start
     ```

     You should see output like this: